 Besides the potentially deadly nature of some of these accidents, there is also the possible spilling of the truck’s cargo that could, at times, involve hazardous chemicals and other dangerous cargo, which can turn even a minor accident into a more serious one, if not a disaster altogether.

-If you suffered injuries in a cargo spill incident – or any other type of tractor-trailer crash – please let our Chicago truck accident attorneys evaluate your rights.
+If you suffered injuries in a cargo spill incident – or any other type of tractor-trailer crash – please let our Chicago truck accident lawyers evaluate your rights.
 Our legal team can investigate the circumstances surrounding your accident and determine how it occurred – and who likely caused it.
 We may then be able to file a personal injury claim or lawsuit on your behalf and pursue the monetary damages you deserve for your injuries.

 When a truck crashes, a trailer door opens, or cargo securement otherwise comes loose, items can fall across the highway.
 Some drivers might not be able to stop in time, causing chain-reaction crashes in many situations.